 From there the next layer to add on is being able to roll smoothly and in one complete motion as opposed to 1…2…3…, down…roll…get up.
 Your roll should look like a movie- a continually moving scene from start to end.

 The final layer to add on is the ability to roll in any direction and from different heights and surfaces.
 Imagine standing facing forward and the eight points of the compass at your feet- pick a direction and roll.
 Practice your rolls from both a kneeling and standing position.
 Practice your rolls up and down a hill with different elevations.
 When you can roll smoothly and without injuring your body UP a hill you are ready.
-From there you will want to be able to roll from the various kamae (body positions) in the later kyu ranks.
+From there you will want to be able to roll from the various kamae (body positions).